 The EASE Journal, European Science Editing, publishes articles of various types, covering all aspects of scientific publishing.
 With contributors from across Europe and some from further afield, the Journal has a truly international flavour.
 An informative and entertaining read, it helps editors of all kinds keep up to date with all the major relevant issues.

 The Science Editors' Handbook is an invaluable resource to anyone working in the field of editing and it has been successful used as a reference book for those delivering editing training and seminars.
 It covers everything from editorial policy and procedure, inclulding peer review, through standards, style and nomenclature to office management.
-The Second Edition will be published in September 2013.
+The Second Edition was published in September 2013.

 The EASE Guidelines for Authors and Translators of Scientific Articles to be Published in English provide simple, clear advice aimed at making international scientific communication more efficient.
 We encourage authors and translators to observe these guidelines and apply the relevant suggestions.